-A degree designed for your needs
+A degree designed for the global lawyer

-  Pitt Law’s LLM program welcomes applications from foreign-trained lawyers who

-  are seeking to expand their knowledge of the U.S. legal system through a year of

-  study in our dynamic community of students and scholars.
-We seek students whose

-  record shows their ability to thrive in a demanding, competitive academic
+Pitt Law’s LLM program welcomes applications from foreign-trained lawyers who are seeking to expand their knowledge of the U.S. legal system through a year of study in our dynamic community of students and scholars.
+We seek students whose record shows their ability to thrive in a demanding, competitive academic atmosphere.

-  atmosphere.

 Each of the micro-credential programs requires a minimum of nine credit hours of coursework chosen from a menu of courses currently offered on a regular basis by the School of Law.

 Pittsburgh is regularly ranked as one of the most affordable metropolitan areas in the United States, and Pitt Law's tuition and fees have historically compared favorably to many competing programs.
 Pitt Law's combination of world-class faculty talent, small class size and dedicated staff support make our program a real value.

 The bars of several states allow foreign-trained lawyers who complete an LLM degree to sit for their bar examinations and seek admission to legal practice.
 At present, most Pitt Law LLMs who wish to sit for a US state bar sit for the New York bar examination.
 LLM graduates who practiced in their home countries for at least 5 of the preceding 8 years may seek to sit for the Pennsylvania bar examination.
 CILE staff can advise you on which courses of study during your LLM would be best suited to preparation for one of these exams.